 We’ve been traveling so much recently that all my latest blog posts are on travel tips.
-But since modern parenting is the heart of my blog, I’ve been thinking about what particular aspect to write about now that the travel posts are done.
+But since modern parenting is the heart of my blog, I’ve been thinking about what particular aspect to write about parenting tips for toddlers now that the travel posts are done.
 I was lost in this thought while scrolling through my social media when I came across this video I’ve shared below and then it hit me!
 A year ago I was a no-mom raising a no-kid and I decided to switch.
 Becoming a #YesMom took some effort and understanding but I can see a positive impact on Karma.

 So this is what I want to talk about today.
 My journey from a mom who said no to everything for trivial reasons to self-realisation where the impact of what I was doing suddenly jumped up in my face.

 When Karma was around a year and a half old, she started speaking a few words clearly.
 One thing we did notice was that she said no a lot.
 Whatever we asked, her first reply was no. Be it food, play, clothes or friends; her immediate response was an adamant no. Then one day, when she was about to draw on the wall next to her study table for the Nth time, I said ‘Karma NO!’.
 And it hit me!
 She says exactly what I say to her.